Ahmadiyya in the United States: 1950–1994: Washington, D.C.

 In 1950, the American Ahmadiyya movement shifted their headquarters to Washington, D.C., and established the American Fazl Mosque which served as the headquarters for over four decades, until the early 1990s.
 The 1950s was an era when many African American musicians were introduced to Islam and thrived as members of the Ahmadiyya Muslim Community.

 Over the late 20th century, the Ahmadiyya influence on African American Islam subsided to a degree.
 The Community did not draw as many followers as it did in its early history.
 Multiple reasons have been postulated for this.
 Rise of black nationalism among African Americans, as opposed to Ahmadi ideal of multi-racial global identity has been cited as one possible reason.
 After the 1950s, the Nation of Islam, which generally caters for black Americans, began to draw more followers than the Ahmadiyya movement.
 On the other hand, with the rise of Muslim immigration from the Arab world, African Americans may have desired to "arabize" their Islamic identity, which contrasts to the South Asian heritage of early Ahmadi missionaries in the country.
 Subsequently, since the 1970s, Sunni Muslims began to draw large converts from the African American community as well.
 However, push factors that may have also contributed to the slow development of the Community include clash of cultures between African Americans and the growing immigrant Ahmadi communities of Pakistani heritage.
-It has been argued that the missionaries may have bought effects of colonialism with them and insisted on Indian cultural norms on the one hand, and denied African American culture on the other.
+It has been argued that the missionaries may have brought effects of colonialism with them and insisted on Indian cultural norms on the one hand, and denied African American culture on the other.
 In the decades of the 1970s and 1980s, the Ahmadiyya Community continued to attract small, though significant number of converts from among the African American populations.
 In spite of the rise of Muslim immigrant populations from the Middle East, the Community continued to be an exemplary multi-racial model in the changing dynamics of American Islam, which was often wrought with challenges of diversity, and conjectures of racial superiority.
 It has been argued that it had the potential for partial acculturation along class lines.